KingJacM/MSA-Phase-2/README.md

 If step 3 fails, a set up of python virtual enviroment maybe needed (venv folder is also uploaded to github) refer to https://fastapi.tiangolo.com/tutorial/ if any error regarding FastApi

+### A json key file is needed for verifying API usage, contact me if needed.

 google-cloud-speech only supports FLAC and some other audio types but not mp3, hence a conversion is needed.
 API only supports files < 60 seconds

 If there's any problems on running, start an issue.